How Hurricanes and Tropical Storms are Named

 Ana.
 Bill.
 Claudette.
-No, it’s not the list of most popular baby names, but, rather, the names chosen for this year’s Atlantic hurricane season.
+No, it’s not the list of most popular baby names, but, rather, the names of some tropical storms and hurricanes.

 To organize the process, meteorologists began developing lists of alphabetical names.
 That way, the first storm of the season would receive a name that begins with A, the second would receive a B name, and so on.
-Today, the responsibility of maintaining and updating the list of hurricane storm names lies with several international committees overseen by the World Meteorological Organization.
+Today, the responsibility of maintaining and updating the list of hurricane storm names lies with several international committees overseen by the WMO.

 They used to be.
 The original name lists developed by the National Hurricane Center featured only women’s names.
 But in 1979, men’s names were added to the lists, and they now alternate with the women’s names.

 Well, they can be.
 At its annual meeting, each regional association carries out the process of ratifying six separate lists of hurricane names.
-At these meetings, they check these lists of both male and female names to ensure that they are not associated with any particular celebrity or known person, but are familiar names to people living in that region.
+The lists are then checked by the associations to help ensure that they are not associated with any particular celebrity or known person, but are familiar names to people living in that region.
 The lists then rotate every six years.
-So, this year’s list of Atlantic hurricane names will be re-used again in 2019, unless a name is retired.
+So, a list of Atlantic hurricane names will be re-used again, unless a name is retired.

 Yes.
-Historically, a hurricane name can be retired by its respective World Meteorological Organization committee when the storm turns out to be extremely destructive; the decision reflects compassion and sensitivity to the impact a future storm would have by carrying that same name.
-For instance, Katrina was stricken from the list of Atlantic storm names after 2005.
+Historically, a hurricane name can be retired by its respective WMO committee when the storm turns out to be extremely destructive.
+The decision reflects compassion and sensitivity to the impact a future storm would have by carrying that same name.
+For instance, Harvey, Irma, Maria and Nate were stricken from the list of Atlantic storm names after 2017.
 The National Hurricane Center publishes a complete list of Atlantic hurricane names that have been retired since 1954.

-In the event that the storm names run through the established list, the World Meteorological Organization has determined that any additional storms will take names from the Greek alphabet, so storms would be named Alpha, Beta, Gamma, etc. (In 2005, there were so many storms that all the names on the list were used, as well as Alpha, Beta, Gamma, Delta, Epsilon and Zeta — marking the first year with enough storms to reach Zeta in the Greek alphabet.)
+In the event that the storm names run through the established list, the WMO has determined that any additional storms will take names from the Greek alphabet.
+So storms would be named Alpha, Beta, Gamma, etc.